This post may contain affiliate links, please read my disclosure policy for details.

 2. Build the Base

-Add the canned tomatoes (including their juices) and break them up with a spoon.
-Pour in the bone broth, then add dried oregano and red pepper flakes if using.
-Let the mixture simmer uncovered for 20–25 minutes to meld the flavors.
+Add the tomatoes (including their juices) and break them up with a spoon.
+Pour in the bone broth, then add dried basil, oregano and red pepper flakes if using.
+Let the mixture simmer half covered for 20–25 minutes to meld the flavors.

 3. Blend the Soup